wechaty/docusaurus/docusaurus/docs/specs/puppet.md

 3. **State-less Session Management** (with MemoryCard support): the puppet service should save the user session data to the memory card, and can be restored from the memory card.
 4. **MIME File Name Extension Convention**: FileBoxChunk.name must be able to convert to a MIME type and visa versa.
 The puppet needs to set the name with the right extension (.jpg, .pdf, etc) to the name of the file box.
 [See](https://github.com/wechaty/wechaty-puppet-hostie/discussions/115), [See](https://github.com/wechaty/puppet-services/discussions/54)
+5. **Perfect Restart**: the puppet should be able to restart at least 3 times in the unit tests, and do not leave any timer in the event loop after the testings.

 ## MemoryCard